DKlaper/gsw-DepParser/README.md

 It can be found here: http://www.linguistics.ruhr-uni-bochum.de/~dipper/licence.txt

 The Turbo Parser v2.1.0 is licensed under the GNU lesser general public license v3.0

+Percy Liang's Brown Clustering algorithm is licensed under a custom education/research only license.
+You can find the license at the end of the readme in Source/External/liang_brownclustering/